 Ryan Turner is usually referred to as the Business Dude.

-Turner spends his time managing Muss & Turner’s, our Back Office Support team, Marketing / PR and Group Dining sales as well as running point on real estate, legal and financing.
+Turner spends his time managing Muss & Turner’s / Eleanor’s, the Back Office Support team, Marketing / PR as well as running point on real estate, legal and financing.

 Turner serves as Board Chairman of The Giving Kitchen and was the 2015 Board Chairman of the Georgia Restaurant Association.
 Turner was named the 2014 Business Person of the Year by The Metro Atlanta Chamber and the Atlanta Business Chronicle in the Experienced Entrepreneur category.
-He was named a Who’s Who in the Atlanta Business Chronicle’s 2016 Hospitality Quarterly.
+He’s been named a Who’s Who in the Atlanta Business Chronicle’s 2016 & 2017 Hospitality Quarterly.

-Originally from Maine, he attended the University of Vermont, did a term of service with Americorps along the border of Mexico, carpetbagged his way to the Atlanta in 1995, looking for a Georgia Peach, a job, and some warm weather (in that order).
+Originally from Maine, he attended the University of Vermont, did a term of service with Americorps along the border of Mexico, carpet bagged his way to Atlanta in 1995, looking for a Georgia Peach, a job, and some warm weather (in that order).
 He ultimately found all three and now lives in Smyrna with his wife, Shelley, and two children.

 Todd Mussman, or “Muss,” as he’s known, is a CIA-trained chef who worked with Fifth Group at the Food Studio, South City Kitchen, and Sala before opening Muss & Turner’s.